ankane/ahoy/README.md

 Two useful methods you can use are `request` and `controller`.

-You can pass additional visit data from JavaScript with: [master]
+You can pass additional visit data from JavaScript with:

 ```javascript
 ahoy.configure({visitParams: {referral_code: 123}});